-(7) Base salary includes pensionable base pay for all executive.
-Certain base salary amounts also include a retroactive salary settlement and a reduction for the optional personal leave program (days off without pay).
+(5) Base salary includes pensionable base pay for all executive.
+In 2017, certain base salary amounts also include a retroactive salary settlement and a reduction for the optional personal leave program (days off without pay).

-(8) Other cash benefits include market supplements, academic executive allowances, car allowances, mobile device allowances and honoraria.
+Other cash benefits include academic executive allowances, performance pay, market supplements, car allowances, honoraria and relocation allowances.
+(6)

-(9) Non cash benefits include the university's share of all employee benefits and contributions or payments made on behalf of employees including pension, group life insurance, employee and family assistance program, critical illness, supplementary health care, short and long term disability plans, and dental plan.
-Benefits for some of the executive also include parking, supplemental life insurance, forgivable housing loans, reimbursement for legal fees and club dues.
-Additional non cash benefits for the former President include expenses related to the personal use portion of the residence which the former President rented from the university.
+(7) Non-cash benefits include the university's share of all employee benefits and contributions or payments made on behalf of employees including pension, group life insurance, employee and family assistance program, critical illness, supplementary health care, short and long-term disability plans, and dental plan.
+Benefits for some of the executive also include supplemental life insurance, forgivable housing loans, reimbursement for legal fees and club dues.

-17. Salaries and employee benefits
+21. Salaries and employee benefits (continued)

-(10) Under the terms of the Defined Benefit Supplementary Retirement Plan (DB SRP), the executive may receive supplemental payments.
+(8) Under the terms of the Defined Benefit Supplementary Retirement Plan (DB SRP), the executive may receive supplemental payments.
 Retirement arrangement costs as detailed below are not cash payments in the period but are period expenses for the rights to future compensation.
 Costs shown reflect the total estimated cost to provide supplementary retirement benefits.
 The DB SRP provides future benefits to participants based on years of service and earnings.
 The cost of these benefits is actuarially determined using the projected benefit method pro rated on service, a market interest rate, and other assumptions included in the Canadian Institute of Actuaries' lump sum commuted value standard.
 Net actuarial gains and losses of the benefit obligations are amortized over the remaining terms of the participants' contracts.
 Current service cost is the actuarial present value of the benefits earned in the current year.
 The DB SRP was closed to new members effective June 30, 2014.

-The DB SRP current service cost and accrued obligation is as follows:
+The DB SRP current service cost and accrued benefit obligation is as follows: